-Generally speaking, if you use your car a lot for work, the car logbook method will get you a bigger tax refund than the cents per kilometre method.
+Generally speaking, if you use your car a lot for work, the vehicle log book method will get you a bigger tax refund than the cents per kilometre method.

 How the logbook method works

-The logbook method involves recording every trip in your vehicle (both private and business) for a 12-week period.
-Your logbook is then used to calculate the “business use percentage” of your car.
+When you use the logbook method, you record every trip in your vehicle (both private and business) for a 12-week period.
+Your logbook is then used to calculate the “business use percentage” of your car across the year.

-Your business use percentage is the percentage of kilometres you travel in your car for business related purposes.
+Your business use percentage is the percentage of kilometres you travel in your car for work-related purposes.
 It’s also the percentage of all of your car expenses you paid during the year that you can claim on your return.

-By keeping a car logbook, it’s easy to calculate your business use percentage and easy to provide evidence as required by the ATO.
+By keeping a car logbook, it’s easy to calculate your business use percentage and provide the evidence the ATO requires.

 It’s important to record every trip you make in your car for 12 weeks – not just work trips.
 If you don’t do this, the ATO will consider your logbook as invalid and may reject all of your car expense claims.

 Although it takes a bit of patience to get going, you only need to do a logbook once every 5 years.
-As long as your driving habits remains consistent each year you can use that logbook on for five years’ worth of tax returns.
+As long as your driving habits remains consistent each year, you can use that logbook for five years’ worth of tax returns.

-This makes the car logbook method really quite convenient to use.
-Even if you get a new car during that 5-year period, you can continue to use the old logbook as long as your work-related use hasn’t changed up or down.
+This makes the car log book method really quite convenient to use.
+Even if you get a new car during that 5-year period, you can continue to use the old logbook as long as your work-related use hasn’t changed.

 Download a car logbook for free